jasper-bosch/polarsteps-to-gpx/README.md

 ## Usage
-Two command-line arguments are required:
+Two (optional) command-line arguments are:

-1. The path to the input file
+1. The path to the input file.
+When this argument is not provided, the program will search for a file called `locations.json` in the current directory.
-1. The path to the output file
+1. The path to the output file.
+When this argument is not provided, the program will simply replace the extension of the input file from `.json` to `.gpx` and use that.

 Example:

     cargo run -- --input "/home/user/locations.json" --output "/home/user/my-trip.gpx"

+You can also install the program by running `cargo install --path .` (or `just install` if you have [just](https://github.com/casey/just) installed).
+After that, you can run `polarsteps-to-gpx` in any folder.
+So you could open the folder of the trip you want to convert the `locations.json` file for in the terminal, and simply run `polarsteps-to-gpx`.